abematt/youtube-analysis/README.md

 ## Limitations

-1. Currently, no real error handling or edge cases are managed (e.g., only accepting Malayalam videos)
-2. Sentiment detection is done only on 10 comments to avoid exceeding API usage limits
+1. Sentiment detection is done only on 10 comments to avoid exceeding API usage limits
-3. Issues with detecting and translating transliterated sentences
+2. Issues with detecting and translating transliterated sentences

 ## Main Takeaways